-As described in the Student Code of Conduct on page 33 and the Academic Integrity Policy on page 56, plagiarism is strictly prohibited under Maria College policies.
 Students who commit plagiarism may face academic consequences as well as disciplinary consequences.
-In an academic institution, plagiarism occurs when a writer
+In an academic institution, plagiarism occurs when a writer addressed with the instructor prior to submitting the work.

-- fails to cite quotations and borrowed ideas; - fails to enclose borrowed language in quotation marks; or - o fails to put summaries and paraphrases into his or her own words.
+- fails to cite quotations and borrowed ideas; - fails to enclose borrowed language in quotation marks; or - fails to put summaries and paraphrases into his or her own words.

 Plagiarism is not limited to using the work of another individual, and all policies regarding plagiarism also cover self-plagiarism.
 Self-plagiarism is defined as the use of one's own previous work in another context without citing that the work was used previously.
-Any uncertainty about this should be addressed with the instructor prior to submitting the work.
+Any uncertainty about this should be